Close Menu

 We have to ask: can we watch Monster: The Ed Gein Story, or the previous one in the anthology, or even consume true crime without giving in to the valorizing of the brutal men at the center?
 The exploitation we see just keeps growing, and the choice to paint Ed Gein with sympathy and rewrite his lonely death into one of “giving back to the world” without any critical eye winds up doing more damage than good.

 And it’s a shame because when Monster focuses on the victims, as we saw in its inaugural season’s final episodes, and even here, when a spotlight is shown on Bernice Worden’s son in this season, it works.
-Up until his spotlight episode, Ed Gein’s crimes have been glimpsed at, shown in relation to the pop culture we know them through (even when fiction), and ultimately seen him as Eddie, a quirky misguided man.
+Up until his spotlight episode, Ed Gein’s crimes have been glimpsed at, shown in relation to the pop culture we know them through (even when fictional), and ultimately seen him as Eddie, a quirky, misguided man.

 While the audience has seen how banal the dead are to Ed Gein, we know that he is robbing graves.
-We know that they are dead already, but with Worden (Lesley Manville), it’s presented as something different.
+We know that they are already dead, but with Worden (Lesley Manville), it’s presented as something different.
 The weight of Worden’s murder and the brutality that Gein enacts is shown on her son Frank Worden’s (Charlie Hall) face.
 We see the evil because Frank does, and that’s when the series gets close to tapping into honoring a victim.
 Only to throw it out for the series finale.

 Monster: The Ed Gein Story promotional image from Netflix and Ryan Murphy